 Eric has spearheaded the Boulder Skills Foundation’s radio repeater project for Boulder Town and surrounding environs and has given several workshops at the Skills Foundation’s “Harvest Festival” including growing mushrooms using log inoculation and threshing and winnowing techniques for the backyard gardener.
 Eric is now focusing his time on biological agriculture, the role soil micro-organisms in agricultural production, and the uses of properly manufactured compost in building and supporting below-ground nutrient cycling.
 Eric is currently enrolled in the certified Soil Life Consultant program run by Dr. Elaine Ingham and her Environment Celebration Institute.

 Pam’s interest in self-sufficiency was cultivated at a young age by her family’s vegetable garden in Pennsylvania, where she became the chief weeder.
-After majoring in graphic design at Tyler School of Art and working at an in-house creative firm in Philadelphia for 8 years, Pam and her husband relocated to Utah in order to immerse in the exploration of new skills.
+After majoring in graphic design at Tyler School of Art and working at an in-house creative firm in Philadelphia for 8 years, Pam and her husband relocated to Utah in order to immerse themselves in the exploration of new skills.
 Pam serves as Secretary for both the Boulder Community Alliance and Boulder Town Tree City Committee.
 She and Constance Lynn co-founded the Boulder Seed Collective, which seeks to preserve and distribute heirloom seed varieties.
 Pam also works as a master gardener, certified permaculture designer, outdoor survival instructor, and weaver.

 Constance Lynn has been devoted to local food resiliency since 1988 when she began working at a natural foods coop in Buffalo, NY.
 Her experience spans decades of working in food coops as well as organic farms in WA, NY, NM, AZ, New Zealand and now Boulder, Utah.
 While living in Brooklyn, NY she was active in the local food security movement, committed to community gardens, community-supported agriculture, volunteering with Just Food and working at the Flatbush Food Coop, and later the Brooklyn Botanic Garden in their seed-saving program.
 Constance has been involved with seed-saving since then including work at Native Seed SEARCH in Arizona and Koanga Gardens in New Zealand.
 She and Pam co-founded the Boulder Seed Collective and both are also involved with Boulder Tree City where the group is growing a Permaculture food forest in the Town Park.
 In Boulder, Constance also offers yoga as a practice of direct experience with reality, creates herbal remedies in relationship with plants in her community, and is co-creating a sanctuary with Matt Cochran.
 Her offerings can be found at: Here